cesaraustralia/GrowthMaps.jl/README.md

 [![Build Status](https://travis-ci.org/cesaraustralia/GrowthMaps.jl.svg?branch=master)](https://travis-ci.org/cesaraustralia/GrowthMaps.jl)
 [![codecov.io](http://codecov.io/github/cesaraustralia/GrowthMaps.jl/coverage.svg?branch=master)](http://codecov.io/github/cesaraustralia/GrowthMaps.jl?branch=master)

-GrowthMaps.jl produces gridded growth rates from environmental data, by processing them with growth and stress models, following the method outlined in Maino et al, _"Forecasting the potential distribution of the invasive vegetable leafminer using ‘top-down’ and ‘bottom-up’ models"_
+GrowthMaps.jl produces gridded population level growth rates from environmental data, and fitted growth and stress models, following the method outlined in Maino et al, _"Forecasting the potential distribution of the invasive vegetable leafminer using ‘top-down’ and ‘bottom-up’ models"_
 [(in press)](https://www.biorxiv.org/content/10.1101/866996v1).

-They are intended to be (and already practically used as) a replacement for CLIMEX and similar tools.
+GrowthMaps.jl is a replacement for CLIMEX and similar tools.
 Different from CLIMEX is that results arrays have units of growth/time.
 Another useful property of these models is that growth rate layers can be added and combined arbitrarily.

 A primary use-case for GrowthMaps layers is in for calculating growth-rates for
 ![Dispersal.jl](https://github.com/cesaraustralia/Dispersal.jl).